ThinkDataEd/curriculum/docs/updates.md

  - Naming convention of LMRs have been updated to match Unit and Lesson (example: LMR_1.1_Data Diary is now LMR_U1_L1)
  - All preloaded datasets have been updated to reflect original variable names (example: ```cdc``` gender variable is sex variable in original documentation)
  - ```cdc```, ```atus```, and ```futbol``` datasets have been updated to more recent data
+ - There is an anonymized dataset available for the Stress/ Chill (unformatted) Campaign.
+It can be accessed by running the following code:

+        extra_data(stresschill_ids)

+        #If you'd like to merge this dataset with your class, follow these steps:
+        #Create a subset stresschill_class of your class data without the variables
+        # of latitude and longitude
+        #This assumes your class set is named p6_stress

+        stresschill_class <- subset(p6_stress, select = -c(latitude, longitude))

+        #bring in stresschill_ids dataset from IDS archive
+        extra_data('stresschill_ids)

+        #row bind the 2 datasets together
+        stresschill_full<- rbind(stresschill_class, stresschill_ids)

 **Unit 1**